-Mississauga will implement a range of transportation infrastructure design and management measures to optimize the operational safety and efficiency of the multi-modal transportation system.
+Mississauga implement of range transportation infrastructure design and management measures to optimize the operational safety and efficiency of the multi-modal transportation system.

 8.3.1 Road Design

 The City will ensure that the design of roads promotes safety and comfort for all users.
 Roads will also be designed to complement and minimize impacts to adjacent land uses and communities.